couchbaselabs/docs-ng/content/couchbase-sdk-c-2.4/appendix-release-notes.markdown

   * Issues: [CCBC-508](http://couchbase.com/issues/browse/CCBC-508)

 * Add "key stats" mode to `lcb_CMDDSTATS`.
-  This adds an additional key stats mode to the `lcb_stats3()` API which interprets the `key` field as being a document ID for which information (such as expiry, status) should be retrieved, rather than a system statistics key.
+  This adds an additional key stats mode to the `lcb_stats3()` API, which interprets the `key` field as being a document ID for which information (such as expiry, and status) should be retrieved, rather than a system statistics key.
 Similar functionality already exists in the Java client library as `getKeyStats()`.
 In addition to this feature, a `cbc stats --keystats` option is also provided to employ